The rule.

 “To use [exchange], you must agree to receive marketing communications.”

-Service performance conditional on marketing consent.
-Article 7(4) specifically prohibits this when the marketing consent is not necessary for the service.
+Article 7(4) prohibits it where consent isn’t necessary for the service.

 Unsubscribe link: “Sign in to manage your preferences.”